TissueImageAnalytics/tiatoolbox/docs/visualization.rst

     :align: center
     :alt: dual window example

 A second window can be opened by selecting the 'window 2' tab in the top right.
 This will open the currently selected slide in a second window as illustrated above.
-The overlay shown in each window can be controlled independently to allow comparison of different overlays, or viewing of a model output side-by-side with the unoverlaid slide, or ground truth annotations.
+The overlay shown in each window can be controlled independently to allow comparison of different overlays, or viewing of a model output side-by-side with the raw image (slide), or ground truth annotations.
 Slide navigation will be linked between both windows.
 Two different slides can also be opened in the two windows, although this will only be useful in cases where the two slides are registered so that a shared coordinate space/slide navigation makes sense.

 Inspecting annotations